 Let me cast a vision with your church greeters and give them some practical skills they can implement the next Sunday.

-How does a Live Webinar work?
+How Does a Live Virtual Seminar work?

 Here is how it works once we agree on a date.